MoisesHDAndrade/Fletnix/README.md

 * Run python manage.py migrate
 * Run python manage.py runserver 0.0.0.0:8000
 * Run ifconfig to know what it is your local ip address  exxample:*192.168.1.12*
+* Add your local ip address on ALLOWED_HOSTS in settings.py
 * Install Apache
 * Go to your Apache folder '/var/www/'
 * Give admin permissions to your a Apache folder